tweksteen/burst/doc/configuration.rst

   SSL version to use when connecting to the server.
 Possible values
   are: SSLv2, SSLv3, TLSv1 and SSLv23.

+  .. attribute:: term_width

+  Expected width of the terminal.
+Abrupt tries to optimise the output whenever possible in regards to the current terminal width.
+The default "auto" will try to get this information from the system.
+You can set any arbritrary integer.
+The value 0 will consider the width as unlimited.

   .. attribute:: editor

   Default editor to use when editing a request or viewing a response.